curl/everything-curl/usingcurl-scpsftp.md

 To force curl to skip checking and obeying to the the `known_hosts` file, you can use the `-k / --insecure` command-line option.
-You must use this option with extreme care since it makes it possible man-in-the-middle attacks not detected.
+You must use this option with extreme care since it makes it possible for man-in-the-middle attacks not to be detected.